 - If a police officer has reasonable grounds to suspect that you are in possession of a controlled drug, the officer can search you, your home and your vehicle and seize anything which seems to be evidence of an offence.

 - UCB will adhere to the law and take action if you are found to be in possession (or involved in the use or supply) of illegal drugs.

 - Please remember: the use of illegal drugs may cost you your place at University College Birmingham.

 The UCB Counselling Service offers confidential advice on drug problems and has details of local organisations who can help.
 Information is also available on FRANK, the National Drugs Helpline Tel: 0800 776 600.

-hired@UCB is the careers, employability and placements service for students and alumni at University College Birmingham.
-Based in the Ground Floor of the new Moss House Campus building, we have a team of specialist and qualified staff with the knowledge and experience to support our students to recognise and build the skills needed to be successful in the world of work.
-Our work is structured around 6 key themes:
+Hired is the careers, employability and placements service for students and alumni at University College Birmingham.
+Based on the Ground Floor of the Moss House Campus building, we have a team of specialist and qualified staff with the knowledge and experience to support our students to recognise and build the skills needed to be successful in the world of work.
+O

 In addition to the support offered within each course, we have a team of Careers & Employability Tutors who have specialist industry knowledge and experience to help you identify career goals and develop employability skills during your time at University College Birmingham.

 One-to-one career guidance interviews provide impartial and confidential careers advice to support you in your career decision-making process.
 To book an appointment, simply log in to Hired Connect and select the date and time that suits you.